 Simply put, there isn’t enough substantive evidence to back up claims that e-cigarettes are significantly less harmful than tobacco, or that they are an effective way to quit cigarettes.
 Claims such as those tend to be dubious and unsubstantiated, and often evidence is anecdotal.

 Many studies with more research behind them actually show risks to using these devices.
 For example, one study found that many flavored e-cigarettes contain chemicals that, when inhaled, have the potential to cause a form of bronchiolitis obliterans, commonly referred to as “popcorn lung.”

 Popcorn lung may not even be the most worrisome aspect of e-cigarettes.
 Product liability stories have emerged a lot since the popularization of vapes and e-cigarettes about unsafe, faulty batteries overheating and causing e-cigarettes to explode in someone’s pocket - or worse, in their face.

 These are not random accidents happening far away, either.
 They’re stories with consistently similar explanations, in nearby states like Kentucky.
 Each story that comes out from elsewhere, illustrates and enhances the importance of tough regulations here.

 Allegheny County’s decision could be an enormous one for Pennsylvania.
 It’s a way to keep their residents safer by removing potentially harmful vapor and faulty products from public spaces as Philadelphia already did a few years prior.

 Vapes aren’t the only devices that can harm you if not made correctly.
-Manufacturers have a legal obligation to create safe products; if they haven’t, Morgan & Morgan’s attorneys in Philadelphia might be of assistance.
-If you’d like to know more, read more about what our product liability attorneys do, or contact us for a free consultation.
+Manufacturers have a legal obligation to create safe products.
+Contact us for a free consultation.